Reviewed and revised Jan. 31, 2021

 This one is Form 1040-SR, with the appended two letters standing for seniors, as in older taxpayers.
 It made the new forms cut a couple of years ago and is still around.

 Budget, not tax bill mandate: The genesis of the new 1040-SR that would be used by taxpayers age 65 or older is not the TCJA, but the Bipartisan Budget Act (BBA) of 2018.

 While the TCJA actually complicated, rather than simplified, many tax situations, the BBA that became law about a month later provided for simplified tax filing for senior citizens.

 Eligible filers won't be required to use it, but if the find it is a good tax fit, they can when filing season starts next year.

-Long tax form road: While the 1040-SR will finally be available in 2020, the form has been in the works for a while.
+Long tax form road: While the 1040-SR will finally be available in 2020 (and for tax filing years beyond), the form has been in the works for a while.

 It was first proposed in 2013 as part of the Seniors Tax Reconciliation Act.
 The AARP, the National Taxpayers Union, and the Association of Mature Americans all supported the bill.

 That measure, however, was never able to clear Congress, getting hung up in the Senate.